ElektraInitiative/libelektra/doc/dev/hooks.md

 ## Selecting which Plugin will be used for a specific hook

 Currently, the names of the plugins are hard-coded.
+This decision was made, because these plugins are meant to fulfil very specific purposes.
+A symlink replacing the shared library file of the plugin could be used to change the implementation.

 ## Interface of the hooks